foremast/foremast/README.rst

 Getting Started
 ---------------

 Take a look at `quick start guide`_ for a quick introduction on how to use Foremast.

+We also have a blog post to help you get started: `Automate Spinnaker Pipeline Creation`_

 Documentation
 ~~~~~~~~~~~~~

 All the documentation can be viewed on `Read the Docs`_.
-You can find all configuration options, code information, and better examples there.
+You can find all
+configuration options, code information, and better examples there.

 Development
 ~~~~~~~~~~~

 See the `contribution guide`_ for information on code style, contributing, and testing.

 Getting Help
 ~~~~~~~~~~~~~

-For questions, support, or friendly conversation you can find us on Gitter_.
+For questions, support, or friendly conversation you can find us on `Gitter`_.

 More Details
 ------------